u3556490/blog/monads (2nd half) - monads and monoids.md

 Welcome back.
 This is the second half of our misadventure towards **“A monad in category C is a monoid in the monoidal category of endofunctors in C”**.
-Last time we learnt about categories and functors, so at least a few of the concepts are understood.
+[Last time](./monads%20(1st%20half)%20-%20functors%20and%20applicatives.md) we learnt about categories and functors, so at least a few of the concepts are understood.
 Let us begin by engaging the greatest vermin of functional programming – the **monad** – which has the reputation equivalent to Giant Steps in jazz.

 # Motivating the monad